- Can I make a submission?

 Preparation of your abstract

 - A “blind” selection process is used.
-Please do not list identifying features such as names of hospitals, medical schools, clinics or cities may be listed in the title or text of the abstract.
+Please do not list identifying features such as names of hospitals, medical schools, clinics or cities in the title or text of the abstract.
 Do not include the names of authors either.
 The names of authors and their affiliations (institutions) will be submitted online when you submit the abstract.

 - Abstracts which have been presented to a substantially different audience, especially an international one, may be submitted for consideration.